codemann8/alttpr_codetracker_codemann8/README.md

   - The Map area features a `Doors` tab, which can be used to track doors in Door Shuffle, see `Door Shuffle` section below

 #### Broadcast View
 The Broadcast View is a great way to give viewers a glimse of your progress.
-It is recommended to install the NDI plugin for OBS and use an NDI Source, this allows for a clean transparent background.
-In this tracker, there are 3 Map Tracker variants, each with a different Broadcast View.
+It is recommended to install [NDI Tools](https://ndi.tv/tools/) and the [NDI Plugin for OBS](https://github.com/Palakis/obs-ndi/releases) and use an NDI Source, this allows for a clean transparent background.
-- The default variant is the most universal, as it doesn't show a map, thus giving better Mystery support.
-- The Map Broadcast variant shows the regular map in addition to the items
-- The ER Broadcast variant shows the entrance map, which is a bit larger due to the smaller size of the colored dots.

 Maps help with putting as much info on your stream so viewers ask less questions about what you have or haven't done yet.
 The colored dots have been made bigger compared to other LttPR packages so they are better visible to viewers.
 - Dungeon chests/items have been added to the Broadcast View for better visibility into what dungeons you have already visited.
 - Blips on the map have been made bigger to show up better on Broadcast View
+- Press F2 to quickly open Broadcast View

 #### Autotracking
 - Remaining Dungeon Items and Small Keys DO autotrack, unlike the other LttPR trackers.